oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 14. **Now, your Data Subsetting script is ready to be used!**

-## Task 11: Execute Data Subsetting Scripts
+## Task 11: Data Subsetting- Execute Data Subsetting Scripts

 Once you've defined all the data subsetting definitions in Step 13, it's time to execute the Subsetting scripts